timjogorman/RicherEventDescription/guidelines.md

 reading the highlighted word or words as a straightforward DURATION TIMEX3, or as a manner adverb indicating speed of action:

-\ex.
-I can write that report up in <5 minutes>. \a.
+- I can write that report up in <5 minutes>. \a.
 The report will be ready at the time DOCTIME + 5 minutes. \b{.} When requested, I can write it up quickly, likely within 5 minutes.

-\ex.
-The party leader claims that Japan ``can arm itself with nuclear weapons <overnight>'' in response to the continued aggressions. \a.
+- The party leader claims that Japan ``can arm itself with nuclear weapons <overnight>'' in response to the continued aggressions. \a.
 Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day. \b{.} Japan can